manifoldfinance/openmev-sdk-python/README.md

-This library works by injecting a new module in the Web3.py instance, which allows submitting "bundles" of transactions directly to miners.
-This is done by also creating a middleware which captures calls to `eth_sendBundle` and `eth_callBundle`, and sends them to an RPC endpoint which you have specified, which corresponds to `mev-geth`.
+This library works by injecting a new module in the Web3.py instance, which allows submitting "private transactions" or "bundles" of transactions directly to miners.
+This is done by also creating a middleware which captures calls to `eth_sendRawTransaction` / `eth_sendPrivateTransaction` and `eth_sendBundle`, sending them to OpenMev RPC endpoint, which corresponds to `mev-geth`.
-To apply correct headers we use OpenmevProvider which injects the correct header on post
+To apply correct headers we use OpenmevProvider which injects the correct header on post.

 ## Example